If The Crown Fits: Rhyne Howard

 Howard, who was also not voted a McDonald’s All-American in high school, has used it as motivation.
 So far, it’s been business as usual as Howard is averaging a team-best 19.3 points per game with 7.2 rebounds per game.
 She is first on the team with 66 assists and second on the team with 36 steals.
 Howard has five double-doubles this season, and has led UK in scoring ten times and in rebounding eleven times.

 Unselfish: A Team Player

 What has been great about the 2020-21 version of Howard is how she continues to find ways to make her teammates better.
 Last year, the Wildcats didn’t have a ton of offensive weapons and needed Howard to score 20+ every game, but that is not how the 2020-21 Wildcats are built.
-Four different players have been the team’s leading scorer already this season, while Kentucky has had three or more players in double figures in every game but one, including four or more in six games.
+Five different players have been the team’s leading scorer already this season, while Kentucky has had three or more players in double figures in every game but five, including four or more in nine games.
 Last season, UK only had four or more players with 10+ points in just three games.

 If Howard needs to score to help the team win, she will.
 If it's rebounding the team needs as someone else is hot, she will attack the glass.
 Need someone to run the point and control the offense?
 Rhyne will be there for the assist.
 Defense will help the team win?
 She has got that tool, too, with a great instinct on the defensive end.

 UK Head Coach Kyra Elzy: “Rhyne is the best player in the country and she can take over at any time, but what I love about Rhyne is that she is so unselfish.
 She knows how to get her teammates involved and put them in scoring situations.
 She has a high basketball IQ and is a great passer.
 When it is time to take over, she will do it.
 But when it is time to make big plays, we put the ball in her hands and let her do what she does best.
 She doesn’t get too high or too low, she keeps us steady.
 She was calm in the huddle and that is why she is a leader for us.”